datacommonsorg/website/docs/first_time_setup.md

 # Will not terminate
 # Should see "Debugger is active!" in output
 #
-# Note: Make sure ./run_nl_server.sh is running first (See Terminal 2 above), this script will fail if a local NL server is not online
+# Note: Make sure ./run_nl_server.sh is running first (See Terminal 2 above)
+# this script will fail if a local NL server is not online
 ./run_server.sh -m
 ```